Our Mission At TTG Financial

 This method of stock analysis is considered to be in contrast to technical analysis, which forecasts the direction of prices through an analysis of historical market data such as price and volume.

-a) Fundamental analysis is a method of determining a stock’s “fair market” value.
+A) Fundamental analysis is a method of determining a stock’s “fair market” value.

-b) You search for stocks that are currently trading at prices that are higher or lower than their fair market value
+B) You search for stocks that are currently trading at prices that are higher or lower than their fair market value

-c) If the fair market value is higher than the market price, the stock is deemed to be undervalued and a buy recommendation is given.
+C) If the fair market value is higher than the market price, the stock is deemed to be undervalued and a buy recommendation is given.

-d) In contrast, market technicians ignore the fundamentals in favor of studying the historical price trends of the stock.
+D) In contrast, market technicians ignore the fundamentals in favor of studying the historical price trends of the stock.

 Defensive Option Strategies and Trailing Stops to further protect portfolios from large downside moves.